Skymarshall Arts

 SkyMarshall Arts is a Norwegian electronic dance music group established by Eirik Blodøks Hafskjold in 1995 in Sande, Vestfold.
 Though several other people are listed as members of the band, SkyMarshall Arts is technically a one-man show.
 His trademark has become melodic vocal remixes of classic game-music from the Amiga 500, Commodore 64 and Nintendo systems, claiming to make Music for the Gamer Generation.
 In addition he produces original work and collaborations with other indie artists.
 SkyMarshall Arts believes in free digital distribution, and his collected works can be found for unrestricted download free of charge at his official website at all times.

 SkyMarshall Arts use Virtual Studio Technology and Trackers amidst guitars and vocals.
 The vocals often have a heavily harmonized chorus, or has been digitally altered by vocoders or similar to achieve a specific kind of artificial sound.
 He also commonly samples sound bites from movies, interviews and games to set the tone for his music.
 The lyrics are often humorous in nature and often reference specific characters or games from above mentioned systems.

 Biography

 SkyMarshall Arts started out in 1995 under the alias Dj Dark on the tracker-site Trax in Space publishing original and remixed music, producing music on the Amiga 500 in trackers like OctaMED.
 Influenced by the scene and sound of that time, the style has stuck with him and he continues to produce music in that genre still.
-The album Tracker in Training was the end result of this.
+The album Tracker in Training was the result of this.
 When the community died out, he later advanced on to sequencers based on the Windows-platform utilizing tools such as Cubase, FLStudio, Adobe Audition and ReNoise.
 The next album The Nintendo Generation got available for download in 2007 under the new name SkyMarshall Arts.

 The name SkyMarshall Arts is a pun and fusion of martial arts and Hafskjold's online nickname SkyMarshall, which again is a military-rank from the science-fiction movie Starship Troopers.